You may ask “Why bother with black and white travel photography?”

 Light and Tone in Black and White Photography

-How do you stop seeing the coloured light waves?
+How do you stop seeing the colored light waves?
 Naturally we cannot, but we can set our cameras to show only a monochrome image on the monitor or in the viewfinder.
 Doing this is the best way to teach yourself to start seeing in black and white.

-You will need to adjust your camera’s colour mode setting.
+You will need to adjust your camera’s color mode setting.
 Different manufactures will call this setting by different names.
 A quick look at your camera manual or an internet search of your camera model will show you how to make this change.
 Some cameras may have multiple black and white setting options.
 You’ll need to experiment to find the ones you like most for different situations.

 Cameras with electronic viewfinders will show a monochrome image in the eyepiece also.
 If your camera is a DSLR it has an optical viewfinder so you are seeing through the lens.
 You will need to use live view and compose using the camera’s monitor to see the images in black and white.